jaikumxr/iima-cv-builder/README.md

 # IIMA CV Builder

-Write an IIM Ahmedabad summers CV in your browser and download it as a PDF or a Word file.
+Write an IIM Ahmedabad CV in your browser and download it as a PDF or a Word file.
 The formatting is fixed to the IIMA one-page format, so you only have to write the words.